 The puzzles mix a variety of STEAM (science, technology, engineering, arts, math) challenges to exercise different parts of the brain, including mazes, logic and math reasoning, crosswords, word searches, and language codes.
 When solved, the puzzles’ answers (at the back of the book) reveal facts about Alaska’s flora, fauna, history, and culture.

 Perfect for long drives, plane or train rides, meals, and other slow times, The Puzzler’s Guide to Alaska keeps young puzzlers occupied and engaged with all things Alaska.
 So grab a pen or pencil and get ready to travel to Alaska, the true puzzler’s way!

-Minecraft Dungeons Puzzle Book
+Minecraft Dungeons Puzzle Book is on Bookstore Shelves

 A Minecraft Dungeons-themed puzzle book.
 My 7th in the Minecraft series, with Hollan Publishing and Sky Pony Press.